suluknumoh/TranslateCS2/TranslateCS2.ExImport/Assets/README.MOD.md

 This mod is intended to sideload custom localizations/translations from JSONs.

+It does not compete with [baka-gourd](https://github.com/baka-gourd)'s [I18NEverywhere](https://github.com/baka-gourd/I18NEveryWhere)-Mod.

+Users have to pro-actively select a different flavor, especially for built-in languages.

 # 2. Disclaimer
 This mod is provided as is to use at your own risk.